kueblc/LDT/README.md

 LDT was developed by Colin Kuebler originally as part of *The Koala Project*.
 Special thanks to the *Rensselaer Center for Open Source* for their support.

-\* Undo & redo has been known to break when you modify the textarea's contents programmatically (which is why LDT doesn't do this by default).
-It might be possible to regain this functionality with upcoming HTML5 undoManager or by implementing your own history stack.
+<sub>\* Undo & redo has been known to break when you modify the textarea's contents programmatically (which is why LDT doesn't do this by default).
+It might be possible to regain this functionality with upcoming HTML5 undoManager or by implementing your own history stack.</sub>

 ##Using LDT
 Making an auto highlighting `textarea` is easy with LDT.
 Make sure to include the modules either directly in your code (less server requests) or using the HTML `script` tag.
 Minify in production for bandwidths sake.
 Below is a simple example of LDT usage.
 See `examples` directory for more.